jdbctemplatemapper/jdbctemplatemapper/README.md

 List<Order> orders =
   Query.type(Order.class) // owning class
        .hasOne(Customer.class) // related Class
        .joinColumnOwningSide("customer_id") // hasOne() join column is on owning side table.
-No prefixes.
+No table prefixes.
-       .populateProperty("customer") // property on owning class to populate .where("orders.status = ?", "IN PROCESS") // always prefix where() columns with table .orderBy("orders.id DESC, customer.id")  // owning and related table columns can be used .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper
+       .populateProperty("customer") // property on owning class to populate .where("orders.status = ?", "COMPLETE") // always prefix where() columns with table
+       .orderBy("orders.id DESC, customer.id")  // owning and related table columns can be used .execute(jdbcTemplateMapper); // execute with jdbcTemplateMapper